 Margaret, aged 72, celebrates fifty years as a Peak District park ranger

 A volunteer ranger has received recognition for her 50 years of service to the Peak District National Park – after she spotted an advert for the role in The Star.

-Margaret Anderson, aged 72, completed her training for the role of warden, or as rangers were known then, in the summer of 1969, after previously seeing the role advertised in our sister title the Sheffield Star.
+Margaret Anderson, aged 72, completed her training for the role of warden, as rangers were known then, in the summer of 1969.

 Her first patrol was on Sunday, August 3 at Langsett and, despite having to catch three buses to get there, this was where she regularly completed conservation patrols to help protect ground-nesting birds’ eggs from poachers.